remy/remysharp.com/public/blog/ffconf-2025.md

 Then to close, we (FFConf) were lucky to have [Sacha Judd](https://2025.ffconf.org/sacha) (because she resides in New Zealand and it's a long old journey) filling our hearts with the joy of what the Good Internet is.
 Not just a nostalgic memory but alive today and just as weird as always.

+Here are all [the photos from FFConf 2025](https://www.flickr.com/photos/remysharp/albums/72177720330509685/) if you'd like to see the lovely time people had.

 ![The people attending FFConf waving for the camera](/images/ffconf-2025.avif)